cuplsensor/cuplcodec/docs/specification/specs.rst

    The encoder must run without input from the user.
 This includes after the Power-on-Reset when a battery is replaced.

+.. spec:: URL parameters decoded
+   :id: CODEC_SPEC_19
+   :links: CODEC_REQ_2

+   Before the circular buffer is decoded, URL parameters such as :need:`CODEC_SPEC_18` are needed.

 .. spec:: Circular buffer decoded
    :id: CODEC_SPEC_10
-   :links: CODEC_REQ_2
+   :links: CODEC_SPEC_19

    The decoder outputs a list of samples from the URL.
+Output depends on :need:`CODEC_FEAT_42`.
+By default samples will contain temperature and humidity readings, converted to degrees C and percent respectively.
    Each will have a timestamp precise to one minute.
    This corresponds to the time that the sample was added to the circular buffer.